DataSpell 2024.3 Help

 Colors of the object state

 By default, all the objects are displayed in black.
-It means that the current state of an object source code does not differ from source code of the same object on a server.
+It means that the current state of an object source code does not differ from the source code of the same object on a server.

-If source code of the object has been changed but there are no conflicts with the object source code on a server, the object is displayed in blue.
+If the source code of the object has been changed but there are no conflicts with the object source code on a server, the object is displayed in blue.

-If there are conflicts in source code of a local object and the same object on a server, the object is displayed in red.
-If you open such object in the editor, you will see a notification about conflicts.
+If there are conflicts in the source code of a local object and the same object on a server, the object is displayed in red.
+If you open such an object in the editor, you will see a notification about conflicts.

 For example, in the following screenshot, the get_customer_balance function is modified but contains no conflicts, the film_in_stock function was modified and conflicts with the source of the same function on a server, other objects are not modified.